OpenModelHub/openmodelhub/README.md

 Since OpenModelHub is built in Tauri, it can be run on the Web or as a Desktop Application.

-Running as Desktop Application (highly recommended as development).
+#### Running as Desktop Application (highly recommended as development).
+This will use Rust as its runtime, so please make sure to install it first.
 ```bash
 $ pnpm run tauri dev
 ```

-Running on the Web.
+#### Running on the Web.
 ```bash
 $ pnpm run dev
 ```

-Then, you will see something like the following,
+If successfully run, you will see something like the following,
 ```
   VITE v6.1.0  ready in 360 ms